jyoti9705/javabeginners/README.md

         12. Interface is blueprint for class
         13. We can also specify abstract methods in interfaces
         14. public methods with no default and static keyword cannot be implemented in Interface
+        15. Interface can extend any no of interfaces
     10. Difference between Abstract and Interfaces
         1. Abstract classes can have public concrete methods but interfaces have no public concrete methods with implementations